comp129/comp55/docs/labs/4-ACM.md

 There are different types of Images that can be imported.
 Some include:

-1. Portable Network Graphics (.png) - Compatible as a clear background, so if you can blend with your design use a png.
+1. Portable Network Graphics (.png) - Compatible as a clear background.
-2. Joint Photographic Experts Group (.jpg)- Usually the best quality image, so use it if you do not need to blend images.
+2. Joint Photographic Experts Group (.jpg)- Usually the best quality image.
-3. Graphics Interchange Format (.gif) - A nice to use as an easy animation.
-Insert a gif and the image will be animated.
+3. Graphics Interchange Format (.gif) - Insert a gif and the image will be animated.

 ```java
 Image image = new GImage("media/photo.png", START_X, START_Y);